ourzora/zora-protocol/packages/protocol-rewards/README.md

 ## Implementation Caveats

-The `ProtocolRewards` contract has a implementation caveat.
-If you send any value to a zero (`address(0)`) address in `depositRewards`, that value is implicitly burnt by being locked in the contract at the zero address.
+The `ProtocolRewards` contract has an implementation caveat.
+If you send any value to a zero (`address(0)`) address in `depositRewards`, that value is implicitly burned by being locked in the contract at the zero address.
 The function will not revert or redirect those funds as currently designed.
 We may re-visit this design in the future but for the release of  v1.1 this is the current and expected behavior.

 ## Deployed Addresses